 Shopify

-The Shopify mobile app is free to download from the Apple App and Google Play stores, but it only gives you 14 days to try out all the tools (in line with the Shopify free trial period).
+The Shopify mobile app is free to download from the Apple App and Google Play stores, but it only gives you 3 days to try out all the tools (in line with the Shopify free trial period), but you can carry on for 3 months more paying $1 a month.
 It’s handy for managing your products, processing customer orders, and running marketing campaigns.

 There’s also Shopify’s own messaging app, Shopify Inbox, which provides real-time customer support.
 It’s perfect for direct message marketing with its automated messages and conversion insights.
 The tool also lets you peek at your visitors’ carts and share vouchers to encourage them to buy.